 I’ve written quite a bit about why All About Spelling is a great fit for us if you’d like a detailed look at the program.

-—> Handwriting Without Tears: Cursive Success – This is Davis’ last Handwriting Without Tears book.
-It brings tears to my eyes knowing how far he’s come with his handwriting.
+—> Handwriting Without Tears: Cursive Success – It brings tears to my eyes knowing how far he’s come with his handwriting.
 We started out on a rocky road, and Handwriting Without Tears totally turned the boat around!